Supporting a new national approach for rail

 Image

-The report highlighted the need for a national body to oversee the development, implementation and adoption of nationally consistent rail standards.
+The report highlights the need for a national body to oversee the development, implementation and adoption of nationally consistent rail standards.

 A more effective governance model